AsifArko/iland/markdown/CONTRIBUTING.md

 - **GitHub contributors** page
 - **Project documentation**

-Thank you for contributing to Fermi! 🚀
+Thank you for contributing to iland! 🚀